dustinvk03/Call-Quality-Evaluation/README.md

 }
 ```

-### Evaluation Criteria & Rules:
+**Evaluation Criteria & Rules (if you have the specific definition):

 (Define YOUR specific criteria here.
 Mark as "Not Applicable" if the caller did not have a reasonable opportunity to meet the criterion during the call.)

 - [Criterion Name 1] ([Weight, e.g., -2 points]): [Explain what the caller needs to do to meet this criterion.
 Provide clear positive/negative examples if helpful].
 Example: Does caller confirm contact identity?
 Example: "Am I speaking with [Name]?" or "Is this [Name]?".
 Mark as "Met" if the donor implicitly agrees.
 - [Criterion Name 2] ([Weight, e.g., -1 point]): [Explain what the caller needs to do to meet this criterion].
-Example: Proper Campaign Mention (-2): Does caller mention specific campaign/committee/candidate during intro?
+Example: Proper Campaign Mention (-2): Does caller mention specific campaign/project during intro?
 - [Criterion Name 3] ([Weight, e.g., -2 points]): [Explain what the caller needs to do to meet this criterion].
 Example: Self Identification (-2): Does caller identify themselves clearly?
 Example: "My name is [Name]".
 ...
 (Add all other criteria you want evaluated)
 General Guidance for Evaluation: